iterami/Docs.htm/common/guides/json.md

       "item-stats": {},

       // Optional.
 Current assigned path or false, current path point target, and movement direction.
+      // "path-end" is false for path exit, -1 for direction swap, 1 for loop, or 2 for teleport.
       "path-direction": 1,
+      "path-end": false,
       "path-id": false,
       "path-point": 0,